October 17, 2019 | Updated: November 11, 2022

 There’s a certain satisfaction after tidying and cleaning the home, a sensation of establishing order, albeit briefly.

 Making sure surfaces are all clean and hygienic should be a part of a weekly housekeeping routine.
-Specific surfaces, however, require particular attention in order to remain in optimum condition and to retain their lustre.
-Porcelain tiles are a case in point, depending on whether you have polished or glazed, unpolished or unglazed porcelain tiles or textured tiles, different approaches are recommended.
+However, specific surfaces require particular attention in order to remain in optimum condition and retain their lustre.
+Porcelain tiles are an example; different approaches are recommended depending on whether the tiles are polished or unpolished, glazed or unglazed, anti-slip or textured.

-Below we provide a step-by-step routine for how to clean porcelain floor tiles, with an emphasis on how to clean porcelain bathroom tiles and how to clean high gloss porcelain tiles:
+Below we provide a step-by-step routine for how to clean porcelain tiles, with a focus on the tools and materials required for a thorough cleaning.

-Use a soft nylon brush for localised stains together with warm water, clean in a circular motion.
+Use a soft nylon brush together with warm water for localised stains, and clean in a circular motion.
 Avoid using the brush on any dry areas as it can scratch the tiles.

 Finish off by mopping with a floor cleaner, a mild solution that will not damage glazed or polished tiles.
 Finally, apply hot water before the cleaning solution has dried completely.